 How Can I Help My Teen Quit Smoking for Good?

-My 18-year-old son quit smoking for a few weeks, but now he says he wants to go back to it.
-He says he's been under a lot of stress, having mood swings, and is a lot more fidgety.
-How can I convince him to change his mind?
+My teenage son quit smoking for a few weeks, but wants to start again.
+He says he's been under a lot of stress and feels fidgety.
+How can I help him quit for good?

 It's great that your son has wanted to quit — that's the most important step in the process.
 Keep encouraging him, but know that the decision to quit is his.
 Even if he smokes again, stay supportive.
 Congratulate him for his original desire to quit, help him remember why he wanted to kick the habit, and know that it can take many attempts before he succeeds in quitting for good.